JuliaMusic/MusicManipulations.jl/README.md

 * Advanced music data extraction
 * Quantize/classify notes
 * Take your music practice to the next level
+* Print notes and midi files (the Julia `struct`s) directly into a staff using MuseScore.

 ### Coming soon
 * Humanize